coryl/Touch-To-Record-Video/README.md

 # Touch To Record Video
+(This is an experimental UI/UX design project for fun).
 My barebones prototype of a feature similar to Vine's / Instagram's touch to record video.
 This will allow you to record short clips on touch down, pause upon release, and automatically stitch them all together when complete.

 ![ScreenShot](http://giant.gfycat.com/ApprehensiveSimpleCrossbill.gif)